 Here are the major themes investors will need to watch:

-2014 has been an above average year for stocks, but Wall Street forecasters expect more a more modest year for the market next year.
+2014 has been a solid year for stocks, and Wall Street forecasters expect more of the same next year.
 The S&P 500 index is on track to return 14 percent in 2014 including dividends, a healthy gain but well below the 2013 return of 32 percent.
 Because the U.S. economy should continue to improve, stocks are likely to march higher in 2015, strategists say.
-On average, strategists forecast the S&P 500 will be up roughly 6 to 8 percent, with most of the gains coming from large multinational companies that would benefit greatly from an improving U.S. economy.
-Although there are risks that U.S.-based companies international sales could slow because of weakness in Europe and Asia, strategists believe U.S. growth will make up for that drag.
+On average, strategists see the S&P 500 up roughly 6 to 8 percent, with most of the gains coming from large multinational companies that would benefit greatly from an improving U.S. economy.
+Although there are risks that U.S.-based companies might see international sales slow because of weakness in Europe and Asia, strategists believe U.S. growth will make up for that drag.